 This course is designed to prepare students for college-level courses.
-Areas of instruction include spelling, vocabulary, skimming and scanning, and reading comprehension.
+Areas of instruction include vocabulary and reading comprehension.
 Group and individual instruction are provided.
 Students are placed in this course as a result of their reading diagnostic assessment score or they can enroll on their own.
-Students who receive an "R" grade in this course must take ENG 095R the following semester or the "R" grade automatically becomes an "F." Three lecture hours and two laboratory hours per week.
-Prerequisite: ENG 081 or ENG 084 with a grade of "C" or better or an acceptable reading diagnostic assessment score.
+Students who receive an "R" grade in this course must repeat it the following semester or the "R" grade automatically becomes an "F." Hours: 39 lecture and 26 laboratory.
+Prerequisite: An acceptable reading diagnostic assessment score.
 Laboratory fee: \$15.
 Usually offered in the fall, spring and summer.